lean-delivery/ansible-role-mysql/README.md

       mysql_version: 5.7
 ```

+__Note__: CentOS always do password reset via `rescue` section: It should be noted that the play continues if a rescue section completes successfully as it ‘erases’ the error status (but not the reporting), this means it will appear in the **playbook statistics** ONLY.

 **ATTENTION!** Note that override parameters in playbook have to be set as `role parameters` (see example above).
 Parameters set as usual hostvars or inventory parameters will not supercede default role parameters set by role scenario depending on OS version etc.

 ## License